Ruchita-0310/Diatom_consortium_genomics/new_data_analysis.md

 03_best_hits/DL_diatom_all_proteins_with_bacillariophyta_annotation.tsv
 03_best_hits/DL_diatom_bacillariophyta_annotation_summary.txt
 ```
-### Logic
-Raw DIAMOND hits were not used directly because a low e-value alone does not guarantee that a hit covers most of the query protein.
-Some hits represent only short conserved domains or fragments.
-Query coverage and percent identity were therefore calculated so that full-length or near-full-length homologs could be separated from weak domain-only matches.
-This allowed conservative interpretation of key genes while still retaining lower-confidence hits for exploratory annotation.
-The all-protein output tables were retained because they keep proteins with no hit.
-This is important for later merging with InterProScan and expression data, where every predicted protein should remain represented even if it lacks a homology-based annotation.
 ## 14.8 InterProScan setup and annotation
 InterProScan was installed in the home tools directory and linked into the project:
 ```bash